Kevin-Roa/cs4391-computer-vision/README.md

 A terminal application to apply various filters individually on a given image.

 More details can be found in the assignment [README](assignment1/README.md) file.

+## Assignment 2
+Apply image segmentation techniques on a given image.

+More details can be found in the assignment [README](assignment2/README.md) file.